Where to Stay in Paris?

 Search Hotels in Paris’s 7th Arrondissement

-The Right Bank’s 8th Arrondissement is where you’ll find the glitz, glamour, and elegance of Paris.
+The Right Bank’s 8th Arrondissement is where you’ll find the glitz, glamour, and elegance of Paris, as well as some of its most expensive hotels.
 The Champs-Elysées, Arc de Triumph, famous fashion houses, elegant hotels, and restaurants are all in this exciting and beautiful arrondissement.
 You may pay a little more for a hotel here, but the convenience and beauty is worth it.
 For the best restaurant prices and authentic French food, don’t eat on the Champs-Elysées.
 These restaurants are geared for tourists and the value is not good.
 Opt for somewhere on one of the small, winding streets that branch off of the Champs- Elysées.
 One exception to this would be the famous Ladurée (located on the Champs-Elysées), which is worth every euro.
 More information on the 8th Arrondissement

 Search Hotels in Paris’s 8th Arrondissement